Directed by Joss Whedon

 - Large Ham: When Giles reveals that a scream can kill the Gentlemen, Willow grabs a CD and mimics with exaggerated gestures their demise.
 Giles has to inform her (using a pre-made slide) that only a live human voice will work.

 - Last-Second Word SwapRiley: So, what have you got going on tonight?Buffy: Patrolling.Riley: Patrolling?Buffy: ... petroleum.

 - Little Dead Riding Hood: Although she wears blue (see Red Oni, Blue Oni) in the DVD Commentary Joss Whedon refers to Tara meeting the Gentlemen as The Lost Woods scene.
 This shows how Tara is taking over the Damsel in Distress role from Willow, who was becoming too powerful and assertive.

 - Lecture as Exposition: Lampshaded and subverted when Giles is forced to this without his ability to speak.

 - Lock Down: The CDC isn't letting anyone in or out of Sunnydale thanks to the "laryngitis outbreak."

-- Love at First Sight: Tillow is born at the Wiccan meeting.
+- Love at First Sight: Or love at first spellcasting at least.

 - Love Cannot Overcome: Giles's Temporary Love Interest Olivia.
 At the end of the episode, after Olivia learns of the existence of demons, she says, "Scary."
 Giles asks, "Too scary?" and Olivia responds, "I'm not sure."
 Since we never see her again after that, we can presume that it was indeed too scary for her.

 - Make Me Wanna Shout: Buffy's scream kills the Gentlemen via Your Head A-Splode, but this is not a superpower.
 It is a Weaksauce Weakness.

 - The Masquerade Will Kill Your Dating Life